Stellarsarah16/Artparty.social/tasks/prd-architecture-refactor.md

 ## Introduction/Overview

-The current StellarCollabApp has become complex with multiple ports, CORS conflicts, and confusing proxy configurations that make local development and production deployments error-prone.
+The current Artparty.social has become complex with multiple ports, CORS conflicts, and confusing proxy configurations that make local development and production deployments error-prone.
 This refactor will simplify the architecture while maintaining functionality, enabling smooth weekly production deployments with reliable local testing.

 ## Goals